 Make the following connections in the Patch Editor:

-This part of your graph should look like this:
+Your graph will look like this:

 Next create a patch to represent the Lifespan property of emitter0.
 To do this, click the arrow next to Lifespan under Particle in the Inspector.

 Here's how the new section of the graph will look: